Alison Weir (activist): Activism and views

 Weir traces her interest in the Israeli–Palestinian conflict to the autumn of 2000, when the Second Intifada began.
 At the time she was "the editor of a small weekly newspaper in Sausalito, California", and noticed that news reports on the conflict "were highly Israeli-centric".
 Wanting access to "full information", she "began to look for additional reports on the Internet".
 After several months, she decided that "this was perhaps the most covered-up story I had ever seen" and quit her job in order to visit the West Bank and Gaza, where she wrote about her encounters with Palestinian suffering and with the "incredible arrogance, cruelty, selfishness" of Israelis.
 After returning to the U.S., she founded If Americans Knew.
 Weir's official biography says her activism draws on her history of involvement in the American Civil Rights Movement, her work in the Peace Corps, and her childhood in a military family.

 Weir has alleged that Israel's US supporters are responsible for involving America in wars.
 She has alleged that Nazi and Zionist leaders collaborated during World War II.
-According to The Tablet, she has "complained about there being too many Jews on the Supreme Court".
-She has described the Jewish "race" as "an object of hatred to all the peoples among whom it has established itself".
+According to Tablet, she has "complained about there being too many Jews on the Supreme Court".

-Writing in CounterPunch, Weir said that Israel harvests Palestinian organs which has been described as an updating of the medieval blood libel that Jews harvest the blood of gentile children.
-She has asserted that the original libel was itself also true.
+Writing in CounterPunch, Weir said that Israel harvests Palestinian organs, which has been described as an updating of the medieval blood libel that Jews harvest the blood of gentile children.

 Weir has partnered with white supremacists and Holocaust deniers including Christian Identity leader and conspiracy theorist Clayton Douglas and American Free Press, both designated as hate advocates by the Southern Poverty Law Center.
 On Douglas' radio show, Weir "dismissed allegations that he was a racist, did not challenge his repeated assertions of Jewish control of the world, and did not protest when he played a speech by former Ku Klux Klan grand wizard David Duke."
 The anti-Zionist group U.S. Campaign to End the Occupation said that "Weir made little to no effort to challenge, confront, or rebut any of these views."
 She has also worked with the Nation of Islam.

 Weir's writings include exhortations to action.
 In an article, she wrote: "Every generation has a chance to act courageously – to oppose the kind of injustice and unthinkable brutality that is going on in the Middle East right now.
 Or to avert our eyes, and remain silent."

 Weir has written that "The Israeli-Palestinian conflict is central to grave events in the world—and in our nation—today."
 In writing about antisemitism, Weir has argued, "in reality, equating the wrongdoing of Israel with Jewishness is the deepest and most insidious form of anti-Semitism of all."